journalehsan/PersianSubtitleFixer/README.md

 Modern Rust/libadwaita rewrite of the original Qt utility for converting Persian SRT subtitles from Windows-1256 (Windows Arabic) to UTF-8 so they render correctly on Linux, macOS, and open-source media players.

+## Personal Story

+This was my first serious C++/Qt project from 10 years ago when I began using Qt seriously and became skilled in C++.
+However, this year I switched to Rust and now use GTK, Tauri, Iced, and other frameworks instead of Qt.
+I decided to rewrite my first project in Rust both for learning purposes and for fun!
+It's interesting to see how much development practices and tooling have evolved over the past decade.

 ## Branch layout

 - `main` – the new Rust implementation (this branch).